a balloon carrying a smartphone.

 Does changing the location in Chrome affect other apps?

 No, changing the location in Chrome doesn’t affect other apps (unless you use a VPN to do it).
-If you’re using a full VPN and not the browser extension, the location change affects all the apps on your device.
+If you’re using a VPN app and not the browser extension, the location change affects all the apps on your device.

 Are there any risks in changing my Chrome location?